quicwg/ops-drafts/draft-ietf-quic-manageability.md

 be tempting in light of this property, but not all QUIC server deployments will be robust to rebinding.

+Recommendations on time-outs for stateful network functions such as NATs is providded in {#sec-stateful}.

 ### Resource Conservation

-Use of QUIC's connecction ID for NAT mappings is not a viable approach to extend operational limits of deployed NATs given the connection ID is not guaranteed to be constant over the lifetime of a connection.
+Use of QUIC's connecction ID for NAT mappings is not a viable approach to extend operational limits of deployed NATs as the connection ID is not guaranteed to be constant over the lifetime of a connection.
+Endpoints may begin using new connection IDs at will at any time during the connection As such, the use of the connection ID to multiplex connections over a single address and port would cause the connectivity to break when the connection ID changes to a value that does not have an active mapping.

-New connections ID are negotiated inside cryptographically protected packets between the endpoints and as such not obserable in the network.
-Endpoints may begin using them at will.
-As such, use of the connection ID to multiplex connections over a single address and port would cause the connection to break when the connection ID changes.
+Not-yet-used connection IDs are unknown to in-network devices and cannot be easily associated with a connection ID is use as new connections ID are negotiated inside cryptographically protected packets between the endpoints and as such are not obserable in the network.
+Alternatively, sharing confgurations between the client and NAT might be logistically challenging to impossible, especially when client migrates with an existing connection to a point behind the NAT. {{QUIC_LB}} described mechansms to encode the client's identity in a connection ID to be used for load balancing.
+However, the described approach requires explicit coordination between the endpoint and network devices using the connection ID under the assumption that servers and load balancers are deployed by the same entity or cooperating entities.

+Note that multiplexing connection IDs over a single port anyway violates the best common practice to avoid "port overloading" as described in {{?RFC4787}}.

 Furthermore, wide deployment of NATs with this behavior hinders the use of QUIC's migration function, which relies on the ability to change the connection ID any time during the lifetime of a QUIC connection.

-Note that multiplexing connection IDs over a single port anyway violates the best common practice to avoid "port overloading" as described in {{?RFC4787}}.

-If a NAT hits
-an operational limit where the available public IP addresses and ports are exhausted, to should rather drop the initial packets of a connecton than breaking it later.
+If a NAT hits an operational limit where the available public IP addresses and ports are exhausted, it should rather drop the initial packets of a connecton than risking to break it later.
 As QUIC is based on UDP and there are known blockings of UDP, QUIC deplyoments are recommended to implemenet a fallback to TCP
 {{?I-D.ietf-quic-applicability}}.
 Therefore it is often preferable for QUIC to fail and fallback during connectiion establishment rather persisting with a connection that might be unstable or expierencing sudden connection errors and time outs later during the connection.

-{{QUIC_LB}} described mechansms to encode the client's identity in a connection ID to be used for load balancing.
-However the described approach requires explicit coordination between the endpoint and network devices using the connection ID Sharing confgurations might be logistically challenging to impossible to achive between the clent and NAT, especally when client migrates with an existing connection to a point behind the NAT.

 ### "Helping" with routing infrastructure issues